tomatau/breko-hub/README.md

 **.env**

 This project will be looking for various settings in your runtime environment, such as `PORT`, `NODE_ENV`, `DEBUG`.
-When developing, it's nice to use a `.env` file, so the configuration will look for `process.env.ENVIRONMENT` and if this is a falsey value -- it will load an environment from your `.env`.
-Therefore, in production, it is worth setting `ENVIRONMENT=true` to prevent the `.env` file from being used and making sure you setup the appropriate ENV config!
+When developing, it's nice to use a `.env` file.
+The app will look for `process.env.ENVIRONMENT` and if this is a falsey value -- it will load an environment from your `.env`.
+Therefore, in production, it is worth setting `ENVIRONMENT=true` to prevent the `.env` file from being used and making sure you setup the appropriate Environmental variables!

-Note: `Npm start` ignores the `env.NODE_ENV` and forces production mode.
+Note: When process.env.ENVIRONMENT is falsey and there is no .env file, the app will default to development mode with a port of 9001.

 **ES Imports**